hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 > `mkdir -p /tmp/mnt/My_Book`
 >
 > `mkdir -p /tmp/mnt/RT-1080`

+* When the scripts are done, to make them executable, on the ssh terminal enter:
+> `chmod a+rx /jffs/scripts/*`

 * In the **config** folder, create the file **fstab**.
 Here is my own content: